geographyclub/gis-from-command-line/README.md

 # GIS FROM COMMAND LINE

 GDAL (Geospatial Data Abstraction Library) is a computer software library for reading and writing raster and vector geospatial data formats.
 But it is much more than that.
-This is how I use GDAL and a little scripting to make my own *Geographic Information Systems* from the command line.
+This is how I use GDAL with a little BASH scripting to make my own *Geographic Information Systems* from the command line.

 <img src="images/space_globe_grid.jpg"/>